Jadhav0702Gauri/Airlines-Delay-and-Cancellation-Exploration/README.md

 # Key Insights for Presentation

-In the presentation, I'm showing the analysis of cancelled and delayed flights.
+In the presentation, I'm showing the analysis of cancelled and delayed airlines.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Files